hyperfiddle/electric-fiddle/src/docs_site/blog/y20250112_data_browser.md

 This is not mere development velocity.
 This is an ability to build applications that were **not in reach without this technology,** because how can we even hold their computational structure in our mind with all the incidental framework/architecture *crap* getting in the way?
 And now, with Electric, I can not only *think* this very interesting computational structure, but I can *actualize it*.
 It *actually works*!

 And even on a Saturday morning, knowing I wanted to ship the final app quickly so I can get on with my weekend, I could not resist the *pure indulgence* of using every bit of abstraction power available to me, in order to make an even better demo than I had originally planned to do.
 And it's not just a structured thread browser for investigating deadlocks, like I originally intended.
 It's fully generalized, it works without modification on git repositories, class objects and *literally any other Clojure or Java object* for which you can build a `clojure.datafy` wrapper.
 AWS S3 browser anyone?
-[I have that!](https://x.com/dustingetz/status/1873463506861007226)
+[We have that!](https://x.com/dustingetz/status/1873463506861007226)

 Consulting plug – DM me `@dustingetz` if you have a commercial use case for this stuff.
 Remember, this blog series has a time axis, I did all this in a week. **Unleash us on your growth stage business tooling and see what happens: we're going to blow you away.**